microsoft/windows-ai-studio-templates/evaluation/README.md

 >

 **Use Azure OpenAI Endpoint**:
 1. Create an Azure OpenAI resource and deploy a model.
-Detailed instructions can be found in the [Azure OpenAI documentation] (https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
+Detailed instructions can be found in the [Azure OpenAI documentation](https://learn.microsoft.com/azure/ai-services/openai/how-to/create-resource).
 2. Set up the necessary environment variables in `.env` file, including the API endpoint, key and deployment name.
    ```python
    model_config = AzureOpenAIModelConfiguration(